outdreamer/build-a-cure/docs/tasks/examples.md

         - organization: allocating gap requirements (uncertainties) to the gap in functionality (example: keep the gap so you can apply methods as a test to resolve the gap)

 # apply structures to solve a problem (complete a task, fulfill an intent/requirement, apply a solution metric test)

+## apply structures to identify consensus perspective between opposing perspectives
+	- transform a structure in each perspective to a structure in the target perspective
+	    - identify structure of attributes/functions/objects common to both perspectives
+	    	- connecting functions like: 'function connecting power and distribution', 'function describing dictatorship dynamics'
+	    - identify interface objects within structures
+	    	- change type in connecting function: 'direction of power distribution', 'changes in identity & size of group in power'
+	    - identify similarities in interface objects within structures
+	    	- similar change pattern in change type in connecting function: 'power favoring distribution', 'military coups after power abuses'

+## apply structures to identify an object like 'contradiction' (contradiction of a statement, formatted as a route between network nodes)
+    - query for conditions that would convert some input, component, or output of the statement function route into some structure of falsehood (invalid, impossible)
+    - example:
+      - query for intents that would require movement in different directions than the statement function route requires
+      - query for causes or preceding/adjacent/interacting functions that would require development of functionality making some step in route impossible

+## combine core operations (rotate, connect, combine, shift, filter) to convert the base subset/limit functions building or used by a neural network into the output prediction function

+## example of applying interface structures to neural networks (core functions, interaction layers, etc) to generate different organization structures as components of a new neural network typ
+	- organization structures represent applied concepts & structures like balance, functions/attributes like relevance/security, error type boundaries, abstraction levels, etc
+    - a granular intent structure like "differentiate => maximize => combine => compare => select" can map to a high-level intent like "voting"
+    - these structural equivalences/similarities across interaction layers (like different abstraction levels of intents) can be used to implement concepts like 'security' to neural networks, such as identifiable/possible error type structures as a boundary/limit (in the form of a threshold or weight-offsetting operation) across a metric calculated from an adjacent-node cross-layer sub-network (like 'function sequence' structures are often used in exploits)

 ## structures applied to these core structures to generate conceptual structures in neural networks